nimeshaTJ/Cats/README.md

 20/Sep/2021 - Implemented engagement rules for cats; restructured sections of code and improved movement system.

 23/Sep/2021 - Added time of day and sleeping mechanic for cats.

+25/Sep/2021 - Cats leave a scent when passing through a cell.